HE-Personal: Programme "FH-Personal" BMBF Project at Esslingen University of Applied Sciences

 Furthermore, a professorial appointment manager (part of the Personnel Department) will professionalise the task of actively scouting for and encouraging women to apply for professorships.
 This work is being done in close collaboration with the Baden-Württemberg Conference of Equal Opportunities Representatives at Universities of Applied Sciences and the Baden-Württemberg Cooperative State University (LaKof BW), where numerous ideas for headhunting have already been put to the test and implemented.

-The Professorship at a University of Applied Sciences
+Professorship at a University of Applied Sciences

-Many people are still unaware of the advantages and requirements of a professorship at a university of applied sciences (HAW).
+Many people are still unaware of the advantages and requirements of a professorship at a University of Applied Sciences (HAW).
 It is sometimes pushed into the background by the classic university professorship and the habilitation.

-Although a PhD is still considered a scientific requirement in most appointments, one focus of the HAW professorship lies on teaching skills.
+Although a PhD is still considered a scientific requirement in most appointments, one focus of the HAW professorship lies on teaching/pedagogical skills.
 In this case, it is about teaching scientific topics to students in an application-oriented way.
 Moreover, professors advise and accompany them not only on their academic path, but also on their professional path.
 However, research is not neglected either.
 There are opportunities to get involved in research projects as a professor or to lead laboratories.
-Alternatively, you can get involved in higher education policy.
+Alternatively, you can get involved in higher education policy/academic self-government.

 A professorship is family-friendly due to the civil servant status and flexibility in scheduling.
 There is even the possibility of going part-time by arrangement and/or registering your child at the university's own day-care centre.